BPowell1999/my-website/content/projects/tlp.md

 Partnerships will be *key* to this project long-term - help is *always* appreciated in procuring new laptops, fundraising or just raising awareness.
 However, as the project grows, it will become important to have partners in local distribution, repairs and recycling of e-waste such as end-of-life batteries and much more.
 All partnered companies will be listed on this page (unless they request otherwise).

-If you're a business looking for more information about partnering or you'd like to discuss terms, please [get in touch](mailto:brandon@bpowell.net?subject=TLP Partnerships).
+If you're a business looking for more information about partnering or you'd like to discuss terms, please [get in touch](mailto:brandon@bpowell.net?subject=TLP%20Partnerships).

 ### Have your say

-I am always to feedback from users all around my website and services, and that includes with this project.
+I am always open to feedback from users all around my website and services, and that includes with this project.
 If you have any suggestions for improvements, please fill in [this short form](/tlp-feedback) or [get in touch](/contact) and I'll be happy to have a discussion with you!

 # Mailing List